-At last, subsequent to the February 7, 2019 ORS meeting, Staff received input from Jorge Sanchez via email dated February 15, 2019, requesting further clarification on the native vegetation requirement so that the native planting requirement may also include cultivars of native species.
+Subsequent to the February 7, 2019 ORS meeting, Staff received input from Jorge Sanchez via email dated February 15, 2019, requesting further clarification on the native vegetation requirement so that the native planting requirement may also include cultivars of native species.
 Mr. Sanchez' email is attached for your review.